fsxfreak/alternative-soundcloud-stream/notes.md

 * incorporate some kind of learning to determine what kind of songs a user actually likes, to choose the correct artists to show in the feed.
 * think of a better layout
     - categorize by genre? order by how likely a user is to like a song?

+# todo
+1. find all recent tracks from those who I follow
+2. display these recent tracks sequentially on webpage